wzulfikar/lifelog/programming/why-path-is-important.md

 checked env variables of her laptop, turns out that it has no `ANDROID_HOME`. tools and platform-tools of android sdk are not in `PATH` either. i created `ANDROID_HOME`, add path to platform-tools and tools, and issued `android` in her cmd to verify if it can detect it or not. and yes, it can handle `android` as well as `adb`, `emulate`, etc since i've added it in her system's path.

-however, when i run `android`, it encounter "xcopy not recognized" error. after some googling, turns out that it requires additional paths to be added in `PATH`.
+however, when i run `android`, it encounter "xcopy not recognized" error. after some googling, turns out that it requires additional paths to be added in `PATH`: `%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;`. here is the original thread: http://stackoverflow.com/a/18309881

+after adding above path, the `android` command run smoothly without any error.